Families choose play destination for its unique design

 5. While 61% of users were below the age of 5, it is important to include playground equipment for all ages.

-The research around play | Webinars & White Papers
+The Research Around Play | Webinars & White Papers

 Unleashing Creativity: Building Unique Playgrounds with KOMPAN Design Studio